ersrohu/mingyues-daily-life/part1/chapter5.md

 Then the waiter starts her affectionate introduction…

 “I think that you will present someone this car, yes?
 I know it.
 You chose it suits everybody to drive!
 Its performance is not better than other SUVs, but its performance is better than cars, absolutely!
 And it’s light SUV.
-There’s special offer of it, you can buy it fully for 120 thousand *yuan*!
+There’s special offer of it, you can buy it fully for 120 thousand *yuan*[^1]!
 Very affordable!
 Well, gentleman, buy it now!”

 “Uh, let me consider it, storage it for me first!
 I’ll get it in about some days.” says Mingyue mysteriously.